 Having a car in New York can be a hassle because in some neighborhoods it’s difficult to find parking.
 On top of that, parking can be very costly.

 Plus, public transport is readily available and, according to Walkscore.com, New York is the most walkable city in the USA.

 It’s also very enjoyable to walk in New York – admiring the architecture, iconic sites, and exploring different neighborhoods.
 It’s a great way to soak up the city’s unique vibe.

 Note: New Yorkers walk fast!
 They might occasionally come across a bit hostile or aggressive, especially when they bump into you when you weren’t walking as fast.
 They are just busy New Yorkers getting to wherever they need to go.
-In my experience, most New Yorkers are extremely friendly and helpful.
+In my experience, most people living in New York are extremely friendly and helpful.

 When you don’t feel like walking or have to get a bit further there are also taxis everywhere, plus there is Uber and Lyft.